Institut Henri Poincaré: History

 Just after World War I, mathematicians Émile Borel in France and George Birkhoff in the United States persuaded French and American sponsors (Edmond de Rothschild and the Rockefeller Foundation respectively) to fund the building of a centre for lectures and international exchanges in mathematics and theoretical physics.
 The Institute was inaugurated on 17 November 1928 and named after French mathematician Henri Poincaré (1854–1912).

 The institute's objective has been to promote mathematical physics, and it soon became a meeting place for the French scientific community.
-In the 1990s, the IHP became a thematic institute modeled on Berkeley's Mathematical Sciences Research Institute (MSRI).
+In the 1990s, the IHP became a thematic institute modelled on Berkeley's Mathematical Sciences Research Institute (MSRI).

 Organization

 The IHP's governing board has about 35 members.
 There are no permanent researchers other than the director and the deputy director.
 From 2009 to 2017, the institute was headed by mathematician Cédric Villani, Fields Medals laureate in 2010, as director.
 French cosmologist Jean-Philippe Uzan was his deputy director.
-Since 2018, Sylvie Benzoni is the institute's director.
+Since 2018, Sylvie Benzoni has been the institute's director.

 Together with the Institut des Hautes Études Scientifiques (IHES), the Centre International de Rencontres Mathématiques (CIRM) and the Centre International de Mathématiques Pures et Appliquées (CIMPA) it is a member of the Carmin LabEx (Laboratory of Excellence), which aims at facilitating exchanges between mathematicians by building infrastructures for pooling skills and information.

 Scientific activities

 As a venue for national and international mathematical exchanges, the Institute organizes "thematic quarters" (three-month programmes on specific topics), intensive short-time collaborations, PhD training courses, conferences and seminars in mathematics or related fields, such as physics, biology or computer science.
 Topics are selected by the IHP's Scientific Steering Committee.
 The IHP welcomes around 11,000 mathematicians each year.

 In 2013, the Institute launched the "Poincaré Chair", a research program designed to foster the international careers of young researchers.
 Numerous seminars or series of lectures take place at the IHP, such as the Bourbaki and Bourbaphy Seminars, the History of Mathematics Seminar, as well as some more specialised lectures in algebra, number theory, mathematical physics and elliptic curves.

-The institute also publishes four international scientific journals, the Annals of the Institut Henri Poincaré (Journal of Theoretical and Mathematical Physics, Probability and Statistics, Non Linear Analysis, and Combinatorics, Physics and their Interactions).
+The institute also publishes four international scientific journals, the Annals of the Institut Henri Poincaré (Journal of Theoretical and Mathematical Physics, Probability and Statistics, Non-Linear Analysis, and Combinatorics, Physics and their Interactions).